 It was during one of my visits home for the holidays in 1998 that I came across the “5 Generations” photo that I featured for Wordless Wednesday, 23 March 2011.
-That photo featuring my 97 year old great-great-grandmother (Lula Routt Green) is what launched my research into my father’s side of my family tree.
-Based on a few names he could remember at the time, I was able to glean from the1870 and 1880 census that Lula Routt, born 12 September 1867 in Chappel Hill, Washington County, Texas, was the daughter of Osborn and Sallie Routt.
+That photo featuring my 97-year-old great-great-grandmother (Lula Routt Green) is what launched my research into my father’s side of my family tree.
+Based on a few names he could remember, I was able to glean from the 1870 and 1880 census that Lula Routt, born 12 September 1867 in Chappel Hill, Washington County, Texas, was the daughter of Osborn and Sallie Routt.
 Lula was born 13 years after slavery ended in Texas.
-But prior to her birth, her parents — Osborn and Sallie — were slaves on one of the eight plantations in the Chappel Hill area.
+Prior to her birth, her parents — Osborn and Sallie — were slaves on one of the eight plantations in the Chappel Hill area.

-So I turned to the Internet to locate and connect with Chappel Hill’s Historical Society to learn more about the plantations in their town during the 1860’s.
+So I turned to the Internet to find and connect with Chappel Hill’s Historical Society to learn more about the plantations in their town during the 1860’s.
 My email queries put me in direct contact with the town’s well-respected historians, Nath & Judy Winfield who sent the email below:

 Date: Tue, 25 Aug 1998 15:13:23 -500